Pornography in Asia: Israel

 Pornography is legal in Israel.
 Pornographic films in Israel began to be produced in the 1990s, but most of the films were shot in the early 2000s.
 Any kind of child pornography is strictly forbidden (under the age of 18).

 Lebanon

 The production and distribution of pornography films are illegal in Lebanon.
 Regulation of Internet pornography is relatively light.
 In September 2011, four members of a criminal ring involved in the sale of pornographic films were arrested by Lebanese authorities.
 The men, of Lebanese and Syrian nationality, had been promoting the sale of unlicensed copies of pornographic DVDs in different areas of the country, particularly Byblos, north of Beirut, where they were apprehended.
 The men were referred to the relevant authorities, with the case investigated to uncover the remaining members of the ring and anyone else involved in the distribution of the pornographic films.
+In September 2011, A Syrian-Lebanese gang involved in promoting pornographic movies was arrested by the Lebanese general security forces, according to Lebanon's National News Agency.
+The group sold the films on DVDs in various regions in Lebanon.

 Palestine

 In 2008, Hamas attempted to implement Internet filters to block access to pornography in the Gaza Strip.